gbartolov/Quant_Finance/README.md

-# Quant_Finance
+Quant Finance

-Reference implementations of the portfolio construction and performance framework deployed at **Croatia Insurance Voluntary Pension Fund** — multi-mandate family of 7 funds, €150M AUM, HANFA-regulated (Lead PM 2020–2023).
+Reference implementations of portfolio construction and performance methodology applied during my tenure as Portfolio Manager at a HANFA-regulated voluntary pension fund (2020–2023).

-Cumulative annualized returns positive across full tenure; flagship aggressive fund 7%+ vs 1-2% benchmark in normal market years; -10.47% in 2022 vs -15 to -25% broader equity.

-This repo contains representative notebooks.
-The production stack additionally includes Cox-Ingersoll-Ross rates modeling and full VaR-based risk budgeting infrastructure not published here.

 ---